Diniso-G/lms/README.md

 ### Student
 - View all available courses in the system
-- Enroll in available courses
+- Enroll and uneroll from available courses
 - View enrolled courses
 - Access course documents uploaded by lecturer
 - Secure access through JWT authentication
+- View announcements posted by the lecturer
+- View assignments for enrolled courses, submit/resubmit work and view grades and feedback once graded
 - Get assignments and upload submission and view grading

 ### Lecturer
-- Create new courses
+- Create, edit and delete their own courses
-- Upload course documents
+- Upload and view course documents
+- Create Assignments, view student submissions and assign grades with feedback
-- View uploaded documents per course
+- View the list of documents enrolled in their courses
-- Send Assignments and assigng grading
+- Post and delete anooucnements per course

 ### Administrator
 - View all system users
-- Promote or demote user roles
+- Promote, demote or change user's role user roles
-- View all courses
+- View all courses including which lecturers is assigned to each
+- Assign or reassign a lecturer to a course
 - Delete courses
 - Delete/remove users
+- View system-wide stats such as total users, total courses, total enrollments and total submissions

 ---